iamstevedavis/foto/README.md

 5. Run the app
    1. `python3 main.py`

+### Start on Boot

-If that works, we can set it up so it runs on boot.
+If that works, we can set it up so it runs on boot using a service.

 1. Create a system service
    1. `sudo systemctl edit --force --full foto.service`